{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 But before delving into some of the most competitive benefits and perks your business can offer, let's explore some of the advantages of providing an excellent benefits package:

-- Gives your business a competitive edge – Almost one-quarter (23%) of workers don't receive any benefits from their employers, while only 61% of those who receive benefits are satisfied.
-So stand out from the competition by offering existing and prospective employees a package they can get excited about.
+• Giving your business a competitive edge – Almost one-quarter (23%) of workers don't receive any benefits from their employers, while only 61% of those who receive benefits are satisfied.
+Your business should strive to stand out from the competition by offering existing and prospective employees a package they can get excited about.

-- Enhance employee satisfaction – Some benefits and perks, such as wellness plans and paid leave, can help create an attractive work-life balance for your staff, preventing low employee engagement and burnout.
+• Enhance employee satisfaction – Some benefits and perks, such as wellness plans and paid leave, can help create an attractive work-life balance for your staff, reduce low employee engagement, and prevent employee burnout.

-- Lower employee turnover – Great employee benefits packages are one of the best ways to acquire staff and also keep them happy and loyal in their roles, with nearly 80% saying they'd accept competitive work benefits over a pay rise.
+• Lower employee turnover – Great employee benefits packages are one of the best ways to acquire staff and also keep them happy and loyal in their roles.

 Benefits drive employee satisfaction and aid in creating a higher-performing workforce and environment that people want to be a part of.

 Before creating or overhauling your benefits package, it's important to understand the reason behind your high employee turnover.
-Conduct surveys or interview workers leaving as well as those retained.
-Gather useful information on what individuals like about your organization's benefits package as well as what may be causing the turnover.
+One way you can determine the root cause of employee turnover in your workplace is to conduct surveys or interviews with employees, from retained senior employees to those leaving your business.
+Then, gather useful information on what your employees like about your organization's benefits package, as well as what may be causing the turnover.

 While your company's demographics will have a significant impact on the perks and benefits your employees want, here are the most common and top trends that are valuable to employees across roles and industries: